|Frank-Walter Steinmeier (Social Democratic Party, since March 2017)

 |Presidency of the Council||July – December 2020|

-|Brexit priorities||While many have said trade will be a big priority for Germany, particularly for their car industry, Germany has a trade surplus with the UK, which amounts to about 1% of GDP.
-Because of this, the German economy is in a strong position and it is expected that, as long as Mrs Merkel remains in power, her priority would be to sustain the four freedoms of the internal market and keep the EU-27 united throughout the Brexit negotiations and thereafter.|
+|Brexit priorities||While many have said trade will be a big priority for Germany, particularly for its car industry, Germany has a trade surplus with the UK, which amounts to about 1% of GDP.
+Because of this, the German economy is in a strong position and it is expected that, as long as Mrs Merkel remains in power, her priority will be to protect the integrity of the single market by maintaining its four freedoms (goods, services, capital and workers).

-“The whole process of the exit still lies ahead of us, but the decision is irrevocable.
+|What Mrs Merkel said on Brexit||“The whole process of the exit still lies ahead of us, but the decision is irrevocable.
 Now we must negotiate on the basis of our interests.
 And ‘negotiate’ means, above all, strengthening common projects.”

 “Brexit negotiations won’t be easy.
 If we don’t say full access to the internal market is linked to full freedom of movement, then a movement will spread in Europe where everyone just does whatever they want.”

-|Germany’s priorities||Germany plays a vital role in the EU as it is one of the most powerful Member States.
-Angela Merkel’s open-door refugee policy prompted thousands of refugees to head to Europe, causing problems with Germany’s asylum system and fueling the support for populist AFD party running up to the elections.
-Therefore, asylum policy is one of Mrs Merkel’s main priorities as she prepares to get elected for a fourth term.
+Germany plays a vital role in the EU as it is one of the most powerful Member States.
+Angela Merkel’s open-door refugee policy prompted thousands of refugees to head to Europe, causing problems with Germany’s asylum system and fueling the support for populist AfD party.

 In terms of foreign policy, Germany has a big role to play in NATO and wants to maintain the sanctions on Russia.